 Coupling was a British Sitcom from 2000 to 2004 about a circle of friends and their complicated sex lives.
 Written by Steven Moffat, produced by his wife Sue Vertue, and based very loosely on their early relationship.
-(The Word Of God is that Steve and Susan went on to make a sitcom about their lives, and Steve is now working on "some old kids show they recently pulled out of mothballs".)
+(The Word of God is that Steve and Susan went on to make a sitcom about their lives, after which Steve worked on "some old kids' show they recently pulled out of mothballs".)

 This show provides examples of: